Derry: Buses

 Most public transport in Northern Ireland is operated by the subsidiaries of Translink.
 Originally the city's internal bus network was run by Ulsterbus, which still provides the city's connections with other towns in Northern Ireland.
 The city's buses are now run by Ulsterbus Foyle, just as Translink Metro now provides the bus service in Belfast.
 The Ulsterbus Foyle network offers 13 routes across the city into the suburban areas, excluding an Easibus link which connects to the Waterside and Drumahoe, and a free Rail Link Bus runs from the Waterside Railway Station to the city centre.
 All buses leave from the Foyle Street Bus Station in the city centre.

 Long-distance buses depart from Foyle Street Bus Station to destinations throughout Ireland.
 Buses are operated by both Ulsterbus and Bus Éireann on cross-border routes.
 Lough Swilly formerly operated buses to County Donegal, but the company entered liquidation and is no longer in operation.
 There is a half-hourly service to Belfast every day, called the Maiden City Flyer, which is the Goldline Express flagship route.
-There are hourly services to Strabane, Omagh, Coleraine, Letterkenny and Buncrana, and up to twelve services a day to bring people to Dublin.
-There is a daily service to Sligo, Galway, Shannon Airport and Limerick.
+There are hourly services to Strabane, Omagh, Coleraine, Letterkenny and Buncrana, and up to twelve services a day to Dublin.
+Bus Éireann provides Expressway service to Galway, via Sligo and Ireland West Airport Knock.

 TFI Local Link provides additional cross-border public transport routes, with route 244 (Moville/Derry), 245 (Greencastle/Derry), 288 (Ballybofey/Derry), 952 (Carndonagh/Derry), 957 (Shrove/Derry, via Moville),1426 (Stranorlar/Derry) all servicing the city.

-Private coach operator, Patrick Gallagher Coaches, also runs 2 routes during the week that service the city.
+Private coach operator, Patrick Gallagher Coaches, also runs two routes during the week that service the city.
 The first goes from Crolly in County Donegal to Belfast (to the Leonardo Hotel in Belfast city centre, formerly Jurys Inn), and another that runs from County Donegal to the city.